exasol/terraform-aws-exasol-test-setup/README.md

   ```
 * Get an Exasol license and save it as `exasolution.lic`
 * Now run `terraform init` and `terraform apply`.
 Terraform will now create the cluster.
 That takes about half an hour.
 * After that you can connect to the cluster.
-You can find the credentials in `generated/setEnv.sh`.
-You can simply execute `. generated/setEnv.sh` to set the credentials as environment variables.
+You can find the credentials in `generated/testConfig.json`.

 ### Accessing the database